vamsi920/Rappel/README.md

 # Rappel
 a software which helps us to remember what to do at a particular place
+1. You enter a task at particular location -> records the location of the task -> when you enter near the task location it gives an alarm
+2. you can assign task to others

 setup react native environment using this procedure: